abhi0395/mycv/README.md

 Award](https://www.desi.lbl.gov/collaboration/desi-builders/) (2025) for
 outstanding contributions to DESI data systems and survey operations.

-Member of the DESI Collaboration, recognized as part of the DESI Collaboration with the 2026 [Berkeley Prize](https://aas.org/press/desi-collaboration-receive-2026-berkeley-prize) of the American Astronomical Society.
+Member of the DESI Data Systems Team, recognized as part of the DESI Collaboration with the 2026 [Berkeley Prize](https://aas.org/press/desi-collaboration-receive-2026-berkeley-prize) of the American Astronomical Society.